Skip to content

 Remove the environment

-When no longer needed, the local environment can be completely removed from the local machine with the command:
+When no longer needed, remove the local environment from the user’s local machine with the command:

 vip dev-env destroy --slug=example-site